chrisbateup/jimmyroland.com/content/service/websitedesign.md

 Do to the nature of a static website, updates are done manually by me and will be completed in a timely manner but not instantly.

-Make subdomains (subdomain.example.com) that point to your other profiles.
+Make subdomains (subdomain.example.com) that point to your other profiles and get traffic data using the popular Google Analytics.

 ## Start the conversation
 [Fill out this form](https://goo.gl/forms/7dfK0CXto9na6q1h1) and lets get the ball rolling.
 We can discuss expectations and what you want out of this service.